Muffakham Jah College of Engineering and Technology: About the college

-In addition, there are five postgraduate courses of two years duration; M.E (CAD/CAM), M.E (Digital Systems), M.E (Structural Engineering), M.E (Power Electronics System) and M.Tech (Computer Science).
+In addition, there are five postgraduate courses of two years' duration; M.E (CAD/CAM), M.E (Digital Systems), M.E (Structural Engineering), M.E (Power Electronics System) and M.Tech (Computer Science).
 An MCA of three year duration is also offered.
 The college houses a Research and Development cell, dedicated to providing funds for exceptional research project ideas that students may have.

 Campus

 The campus of MJCET is located at Banjara hills in the city of Hyderabad.
 The campus is divided into various buildings for different departments of engineering.
 Block 4 is the oldest, where the college was first started in 1980.
 There is a separate block exclusively for workshops.
 These workshops consist of a wide range of machinery depending on the respective departments.
-The college campus also has a big mosque for prayers.
+The college campus also has a mosque for prayers.
 There are two canteens, vegetarian and non-vegetarian.
 There are 4 different parking areas allotted for different departments and for students and professors to separate.